aendie/SkyAlmanac-Py2/README.md

 # SkyAlmanac-Py2

-SkyAlmanac-Py2 is a Python 2.7 script that creates the daily pages of the Nautical Almanac.
+SkyAlmanac-Py2 is a Python 2.7 script that creates the daily pages of the Nautical Almanac **using the UT1 timescale**. :smiley: Official Nautical Almanacs employ a UT timescale (equivalent to UT1).
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

 SkyAlmanac-Py2 was developed with the intention of having identical output format as SFalmanac-Py2.
 It is a hybrid version based on two astronomical libraries: